antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day2.md

  ---------

- * Submit your form with answers of sections 1.3 and 1.4
+ * Submit your form with answers

  Further use of WGS data; structural variants
  --------------------------------------------